 Teacher BANNED from working with children after telling Muslim pupil 'Britain's a Christian state'

-A London primary school teacher was reportedly banned from working with children after telling a Muslim pupil that "Britain is still a Christian state."
+A London primary school teacher was banned from working with children after telling a Muslim pupil that "Britain is still a Christian state".

-The educator is said to have been reported to his local child protection board following remarks made to students at the school in the capital.
+The teacher was reported to his local child protection board following remarks made to students at the school in the capital.

-A senior detective from the Metropolitan Police's child abuse investigation team subsequently became involved in the matter, launching a hate crime investigation, it has been reported.
+A senior detective from the Metropolitan Police's child abuse investigation team subsequently became involved in the matter, launching a hate crime investigation.

-The incident arose after the teacher allegedly reprimanded pupils for washing their feet in the boys' lavatory sinks.
+The incident arose after the teacher, who does not wish to be named, allegedly reprimanded pupils for using sinks in the boys' toilets to wash their feet.

-According to the pupil who lodged the complaint, the teacher stated that the school was not a religious institution and suggested there was an Islamic school approximately a mile away if they preferred to attend there instead.
+According to the complaint, the teacher said the school was “not a religious institution” and suggested the pupil attend a nearby Islamic school instead.

-The teacher was said to have also noted that King Charles serves as head of the Church of England.
+The teacher also reminded pupils that King Charles serves as head of the Church of England.

-Following the alleged feet-washing incident, the teacher attempted to explain British values of tolerance to his Year 6 class.
+Following the feet-washing incident, the teacher went about explaining the British values of tolerance to his Year 6 class.

-He reportedly reminded the children that Islam was a minority religion in the United Kingdom.
+He informed the children that Islam was a minority religion in the United Kingdom.

 A Primary school teacher has been banned from working with children after telling Muslim pupil that 'Britain is a Christian state'